wei840222/simple-file-server/README.md

 No one can request write operations if you configure the server with read-only tokens only.
 As a result, the server operates in read-only mode.

-## Database

-The server uses SQLite to track uploaded files with metadata including:

-- File ID and extension
-- Creation and expiration timestamps
-- File path mapping

-The database file location can be configured with `--file-database` flag (default: `./data/sqlite.db`).

 ## Observability